SivaGaneshKakarla/Linear-vs-Polynomial-regression/README.md

 # Linear-vs-Polynomial-regression
-To demonstrate the Linear regression vs Polynomial Regression algorithms of different degress
+To demonstrate the Linear regression vs Polynomial Regression algorithms of different degrees